We behave as if that were not true, if we yell loud enough, if we assert our claims enough, if we pretend that it's a mistake, etc.

 Pity is a word with two faces.
 One face, the public face, looks nice.
 The private face of pity is contempt.
-The pitier feeling smug about them being better, more, and lucky not to be in your shoes.
+The pitiing feeling smug about being better, more, and lucky not to be the pitied person's shoes.

 That is what you are buying.